kowaraj/netninja_graphql/frontend/README.md

 -26
   - "gql" is a parser for Apollo queries
-  - "graphql" is to bind (result will be stored in props) a query to a component
+  - "graphql" is to bind (result will be stored in props.data) a query to a component
   - "cors" (on the backend) is to allow graphql request from :3000 to be accepted by the server on :4000